Monday, July 4, 2011

-Most biographies about barbecue restaurants will focus on a family tradition or successes in cooking competitions throughout the Deep South.
+Most biographies about barbecue restaurants focus on a family tradition or successes in cooking competitions throughout the Deep South.

 The founders of Shyler’s BBQ and Wood Fired Grill, located in Evansville, Ind., aren’t too shy to tell you that they previously ran a series of Burger King, Kentucky Fried Chicken and Rax restaurants.
 They also had a Dog-N-Suds restaurant in Newton, Ill.